OSAS/community-website/source/blog/2016-12-14-size-and-change.html.md

 hundreds, you start to see "tracks" form, where big sub-groups gather to share knowledge specific to them&mdash;with a resulting lessening of awareness of what is happening in other projects.
-When the OpenStack Summit got towards 1500 or 2000 people, you start to see a completely separate sub-event forming for developers&mdash;the "OpenStack developer" identity is reinforced, at the expense of some awareness of the technical community in the greater OpenStack ecosystem.
+When the OpenStack Summit got towards 1500 or 2000 people, you started to see a completely separate sub-event forming for developers&mdash;the "OpenStack developer" identity is reinforced, at the expense of some awareness of the technical community in the greater OpenStack ecosystem.
 And now, with